The Gliks’ Challah

 Background

 We did not always celebrate Kabbalat Shabbat as a family.
-My father was born in a secular Kibbutz.
-The youngest child of two Holocaust survivors.
-My mother came from a none Jewish South African background.
+My father was born in a secular Kibbutz, the youngest child of two Holocaust survivors.
+My mother came from a non-Jewish South African background.
 Keeping Shabbat was not on their radar.

-However, my oldest sister started attending kindergarten.
+Then, my oldest sister started attending kindergarten.
 One of the traditions in Jewish kindergartens is to hold a mini Kabbalat Shabbat service on Fridays before the kids are sent home.
 This prompted my sister to ask my grandfather, "Why don’t we celebrate Kabbalat Shabbat?"
-My grandfather responded by taking out his family’s siddur and proposed that from that moment on, they would.
+My grandfather responded by taking out his family’s siddur (prayer book) and proposed that from that moment on, they would.

 Here is my mother’s Challah recipe, with some tweaks and changes, special for Shabbat: